vmware-archive/kubeless-website/docs/install.md

 ---
 layout: default
-permalink: /installation/
+permalink: /install/
 ---

 # Installation

-Download `kubeless` from the release page.
+Download `kubeless` from the [release page](https://github.com/kubeless/kubeless/releases).
 Then launch the controller.
 It will ask you if you are OK to do it.
 It will create a _kubeless_ namespace and a _function_ ThirdPartyResource.
 You will see a _kubeless_ controller, and _kafka_, _zookeeper_ statefulset running.

 ```console
 $ kubeless install